Frequently Asked Questions

 - Classroom relocation

 Students with mobility impairments or chronic medical conditions who feel that a class location is not accessible may request classroom relocation.
-The coordinator of disability services will work with the Registrar's Office to process these requests.
+The director of disability services will work with the Registrar's Office to process these requests.

 - Assistance in locating textbooks in an alternate format